Chocolate Chip Cookies

 Chocolate chip cookies with homemade chocolate chips.

 The thing that makes these cookies particularly special is the HOMEMADE CHOCOLATE CHIPS!
 Yes, you read that right…homemade chocolate chips!
 I don’t eat store-bought chocolate chips, even the Enjoy Life brand, because they contain sugar other than honey.
-I’ve learned that my system does fine with cocoa powder and unsweetened chocolate in moderation, but I’m not interested in testing other SCD-illegal things, like sugars (honey is the only SCD-legal sweetener).
+I’ve learned that my system does fine with cocoa powder and unsweetened chocolate in moderation, but I’m not currently interested in testing other SCD-illegal things, like sugars (honey is the only SCD-legal sweetener).
 I don’t need or want it, and it probably wouldn’t make me feel very good.

 Ingredients: